unix4fun/ic/README.md

 someone to give you the channel (/shared) key to be able to read the conversations

-So first generate an ephemeral key pair (AS A KEY *RECEIVER*):
+So first generate & broadcast an ephemeral key pair (AS A KEY *RECEIVER*):

-    /pk gen

-Then you can broadcast your public key on the channel (AS A KEY *RECEIVER*):

     /pk

-Now, someone on the channel who has the key, has to pass it to you, here is how.
+Now, someone on the channel who has the channel key, has to pass it to you, here is how.
-Generate an ephemeral key pair (AS A KEY *HOLDER*):
+Generate an ephemeral key pair (AS A KEY *HOLDER*) and broadcast your public key:

-    /pk gen

-broadcast your public key:

     /pk